 The event is scheduled to avoid clashing with the Formula One season, enabling fans to see F1 machines as well as cars and motorbikes from motor racing history climb the hill.
 In the early years of the Festival, tens of thousands attended over the weekend; it currently attracts crowds of around 100,000 on each of the three days it is now held.
 A record crowd of 158,000 attended in 2003, before an advance-ticket-only admission policy came into force; attendance is now capped at 150,000.

-G&T Executive provide an executive chauffeur taxi service to the Goodwood Festival of Speed.
+G&T Executive provides an executive chauffeur taxi service to the Goodwood Festival of Speed.